 Includes organisations with a core interest in HASS, and mandate to develop HASS strength in Australia and to foster knowledge transfer.
 These organisations represent leading researchers and administrators, are likely to include a range of disciplines and have a clear interest in policy advocacy and connecting education and practitioner groups.

 Universities have a clear interest in building the profile and awareness of the contribution of HASS to Australia.
 Universities joining at this partnership level gain representation for the range of faculties, schools and collaborative research centres which provide opportunities for HASS studies and research at their campuses.
 Membership covers all areas and levels of the university, with partners nominating a senior contact to manage membership and involvement in CHASS’s activities.

 University faculties and units from non-partner universities

-Universities that cover HASS in a single faculty or other functional group can link their activities with CHASS’s network through membership in this category.
+Universities that cover HASS in a single faculty or other functional groups can link their activities with CHASS’s network through membership in this category.

 National councils, institutions and major peak bodies

 For national institutions and peak bodies, CHASS provides an opportunity to network with peer organisations and understand relevant issues across the sector.
 It is for organisations with a narrower discipline focus than bodies in the first category.
 It includes organisations involved in training and Arts practice and those involved in research and allows libraries and museums to connect to organisations with expertise in specific disciplines.
 With an increasing focus on multidisciplinary approaches to policy, and governments seeking a coordinated response to reviews and consultation processes, CHASS membership provides peak bodies and national institutions a point where they can test their views and coordinate consultation with the Australian Government.